“When are you going to stop feeling sorry for yourself and do something?”

 GM: “I think so.
 You’re going to finish cos school pretty soon, so you’d get a job.”

-“It’s a completely toxic environment with your dad.”
+“It’s a completely poisonous environment with your dad.”

 She’s lose everything.
 All sense of stability.
 And yet… how stable is it, really, to walk on eggshells?
 It’s not like she doesn’t have another… another dad.
 That she’s never spoken to.
 Who doesn’t know she exists.